westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 To avoid this problem, some zoned storage devices define the *Zone Append* command.
 A zone append command is a write operation that specifies the first logical block of a zone as the write position.
-When executing the command, the device write the data within the zone indicated, but do so at the current zone write pointer position.
+When executing the command, the device writes the data within the zone indicated, but does so at the current zone write pointer position.
 This change in the write position is automatic and the effective write position for the data is indicated to the host through the command completion information.
 This mechanism allows a host to simultaneously